-Title – Saudi International Conference On Nuclear Power Engineering

-(Max.
-8 pages)
+Safeguarding Biodiversity and Future Generations: An Application of RESRAD Codes for Nuclear Emergency Planning and Response

 S. Bello 1*, J. Simon 2, U.F Ahmad 3, A.S Aliyu 2, I. Godwin 4, Nasiru, A.M 5 and J.A, Yusuf 6.